 Should we drive to camp or take the bus?

 Approximately half our campers ride the bus to and from camp and half drive.
 The choice is yours but here are some things to consider.
 If you have never been, it is great to see Mountain Camp in person and be able to meet the counselors and directors in person.
 We encourage new families to try to do at least one drop off or pick up but we understand that is not always possible.
 The bus is also a great option.
 We use 55 passenger motor coaches that are staffed by counselors and have bathroom facilities on board.
 Many campers think of the camp session beginning on the bus and they really like taking it to and from camp.
 We provide lunches both ways and have 3 convenient stops around the Bay Area.
 For more information on Transportation, please click here.
 For those campers flying in to the Sacramento Airport, we provide a free shuttle service to camp.

 What is Opening Day like?

 It’s a blast!
 Check In is Sunday from 2pm – 4pm, and as soon as you enter our gates, your counselors will be waiting to welcome you to camp.
-You’ll meet the directors right when you arrive, get your cabin assignment, set up your camp store account, do a quick medical check in with our camp nurses, and then you’ll head to your cabin to pick out your bunk.
+You’ll meet the directors right when you arrive, get your cabin assignment, set up your camp store account, do a quick medical check in with our camp healthcare staff, and then you’ll head to your cabin to pick out your bunk.
 Next you’ll have a camp tour, do your first cabin meeting, take your cabin photo, do activity orientations, have dinner and then you’ll wrap up the day at our Opening Campfire!

 What about homesickness?